open-telemetry/oteps/text/trace/0192-messaging-semantic-conventions-spec.md

 #### Consumer

 A "consumer" receives the message and acts upon it.
-It uses the context and data to execute some logic, which might lead to the occurrence of new events.
+It uses the context and data to execute some logic, which might lead to the occurrence of new messages.

 The consumer receives, processes, and settles a message.
 "Receiving" is the process of obtaining a message from the intermediary, "processing" is the